benjaminmayo/merchantkit/README.md

 - Implement consumable purchases.
 This will likely involve a special delegate callback to tell the application to update its quantities.
 - Increase the number of localizations for `SubscriptionPriceFormatter` and `SubscriptionPeriodFormatter`.
 - Extended documentation with example usage projects.
-- Document how to use `PurchaseInterfaceController`.
+- Extensively document how to use `ProductInterfaceController`.
 - Extend failure cases with richer error feedback when things go wrong.
 - Support downloadable content In-App Purchases.
 - Probably a lot more stuff I haven't thought of yet.